 Graduate student Edwin Allan discusses the process of making Bonbon Bouye with Senegalese farmers

-Our researchers are working with rural communities in Senegal, West Africa, to develop environmentally-sustainable food products that honor indigenous knowledge, generate revenue for local economies, and improve children's nutrition.
-These programs provide training in value-added product development and marketing, foster entrepreneurship, and empower women and other community members.
+In Senegal, our researchers collaborate with rural communities to develop environmentally sustainable food products that honor local traditions, generate revenue, and improve nutrition.
+This project empowers community members through training in value-added product development and marketing, fostering entrepreneurship, and particularly supporting women.